-This price collection on the field has been adjourned since the 16th March.
-As it was also done in other European countries and in compliance with the European guidelines, INSEE tried to compensate the consequence of the missing manual price collection for the month of April by developing new types of collection.
+This price collection on the field has been adjourned since the 16th of March and has been progressively carried again only since the month of June.
+As it was also done in other European countries and in compliance with the European guidelines, INSEE tried to compensate the consequences of the missing manual price collection for the month of May by developing new types of collection.

 - When outlets usually visited by price collectors have a website and are still opened or at least offer an online trade, price are collected online.
-Products concerned are mainly fresh food produces, meat, cheese, bread sold in super and hypermarkets, food products sold in minimarkets, harddiscounters... as well as clothes, sustainable goods and some other manufactured products. - Some scanner data were usually unused (for clothes or sustainable goods sold in super and hypermarkets or for some small shops); they are used in order to register the prices of products that belong usually to the CPI basket. - From May 2020 on, a prise collection by phone was gradually performed for services and in some small shop.
+Products concerned are mainly fresh food produces, meat, cheese, bread sold in super and hypermarkets, food products sold in minimarkets, harddiscounters... as well as clothes, sustainable goods and some other manufactured products. - Some scanner data were usually unused (for clothes or sustainable goods sold in super and hypermarkets or for some small shops); they are used in order to register the prices of products that belong usually to the CPI basket. - From May 2020 on, a price collection by phone was gradually performed for services and in some small shop (bakery, butchery, cheese shop, fish shop, greengrocer's...).